 Since IFQ implementation the number of processors that had been processing halibut prior to IFQ (pre-IFQ processors) has decreased (by 90% by 2015), while the number of new processors has increased (by 120 within the first year of the IFQ Program), although the number of processors in both generations has decreased over time (Figure ES 6).
 There has also been a substantial exodus of processors active in the sablefish fishery pre-IFQ (by 90% by 2015) and an influx of new processors (165 within the first year) (Figure ES 7).
-However, conclusions about processor entry and exit following IFQ implementation should be qualified given the limitations of the underlying data (see Section 2.4.2.1) For both the halibut and sablefish fisheries, the proportion of the total amount of fish processed by the pre-IFQ processors is larger than their proportion of the total number of processors.
+For both the halibut and sablefish fisheries, the proportion of the total amount of fish processed by the pre-IFQ processors is larger than their proportion of the total number of processors.

 Figure ES 6.
-Numbers of halibut processors that did and did not process halibut pre-IFQ
+Numbers of sablefish processors that did and did not process halibut pre-IFQ